South Africa Travel Guide

 3 Day Kruger Park Safari

-Our popular 3-day Kruger Park safari is designed for those who want a quick and affordable way to see the Kruger National Park in the company of an expert guide, but are really short on time.
-This 3-day Kruger Park safari is sometimes called our Kruger Quick Safari.
-We offer regular scheduled departures from Johannesburg or Nelspruit.
-Custom departure dates and private departures can be arranged on request.
+Our popular 3 Day Kruger Park Safari is designed for those who want a quick and affordable way to experience the incredible wildlife of the Kruger National Park in the company of an expert guide.
+With regular scheduled departures from Johannesburg or Nelspruit, custom departure dates and private departures can also be arranged on request.
 Book early to avoid disappointment!

 4 Day Kruger Park Budget Safari